Daniel J. Frey

 A tide awash with selfishness.

-A tide that has washed away moorings of humanity and compassion.
+A tide that has washed away the moorings of humanity and compassion.

-Those that thought their world was build upon a higher ground have fallen into despair.
+Those who thought their world was built upon a higher ground have fallen into despair.

 The same hate that generations fought and died fighting against still lies at the bedrock of our American experience.